 Housing affordability and homelessness are important issues facing disadvantaged people in Queensland.
 Housing is a complex system of inter-connecting causes and effects.

 Access to affordable housing is the foundation on which Queenslanders build stable and productive lives.
-Stable housing positively influences health, education, employment, economic and social participation outcomes.
+Secure housing positively influences health, education, employment, economic and social participation.

 In the 2016 census there were 21,671 people experiencing homelessness in this state.
-Reasons that people find themselves in this situation include accommodation issues, financial difficulties, domestic violence and relationship issues, lack of support, discrimination, mental health and substance abuse issues.
+Reasons that people find themselves in this situation include accommodation issues, financial difficulties, domestic violence, relationship issues, lack of support, discrimination, mental health problems and substance abuse issues.

 Key organisations in Queensland’s housing and homelessness sector